 Addiction is a life long problem, but it can be treated.

 Addiction treatment changes as more is understood about how it affects the brain.
-It can occur in different settings like hospitals, treatment facilities, or as outpatient programs.
+It can occur in different settings like hospitals, treatment facilities, or outpatient programs.

 Treatment includes many factors that help to treat the whole person, not just the addiction.
 Sometimes treatment includes medication that helps ease the physical effects of withdrawal.
-Medication may help to decrease the symptoms of withdrawal.

 Withdrawal can be severe.
 Work with a health professional to help you through it.